-Osteopathy (or Manual Osteopathy) is a patient-centered approach to health that recognizes the body as a self-regulating unit in which function and structure interact with another.
-Osteopathy is guided by principles of relating to the patient as a whole.
-A well-trained osteopath has detailed knowledge in anatomy, physiology and biomechanics as well as a highly-skilled sense of touch.
-These skills help the osteopath in assessing and restoring balance between all body systems: musculo-skeletal (muscles, tendons, ligaments, fascia), cardiovascular (circulatory and vascular systems), neurological (nervous system), cranial (cranial bones and their connection to the sacrum), and visceral (organs).
+Manual Osteopathy is a patient-centered, hands-on approach to health that recognizes the body as a self-regulating unit in which function and structure interact with another.
+Manual Osteopathy is guided by principles of relating to the patient as a whole.
+A well-trained osteopath has detailed knowledge in anatomy, physiology, biomechanics and biodynamics as well as a highly-skilled sense of touch.
+These skills help the practitioner in assessing and restoring balance between all body systems: musculo-skeletal (muscles, tendons, ligaments, fascia), cardiovascular (circulation and blood vessels), neurological (nervous system), cranial-sacral (cranial bones and their connection to the sacrum/tailbone), and visceral (organs).
 In health, the body seeks to maintain a balance within and between these systems.

 By means of individually developed manual treatments, unrestricted mobility of all body structures is sought to support the natural healing process.

 The osteopathic treatment is intelligent, gentle and painless.
 It is well suited for all ages.